 If you are writing about the applicant’s academic experience:

 - Indication of why a student succeeded (or failed) in a class is helpful.
 Even if it seems obvious that an “A” grade demonstrates the student’s strength, the context for the grade is useful.
 The academic recommendations are among the few qualitative ways we have to understand a student’s academic capacity, and we appreciate understanding how a student excels (not simply that the student did excel).
-It can also be useful when recommenders mention what percent of students get an A in the class.
+It can also be useful for recommenders to mention what percentage of students get an A in the class.

-- Be sure to note it if a student took the time to get to know you outside of class (through research, office hours, etc.).
+- Be sure to note if a student took the time to get to know you outside of class (through research, office hours, etc.).
 This is often a helpful indicator of how they will act in graduate school.